 Above all, remember that the best revenge is success.
 While it may seem daunting now, the energy of a toxic workplace can overwhelm you to the point where you are no longer productive.
 “Over time, targets will spend more time protecting themselves against harassment by bullies and less time fulfilling their duties” (Fisher-Blando, 2008).
 If you can, it is better to cut your losses and take the ‘risk’ of freeing yourself to other opportunities.

 Many survivors who do so find that they are happier and even more successful because they did so with full faith in their abilities.
+Remember that these types of personalities can only play the game for so long before they are exposed.
+Meanwhile, your talents and drive to succeed come from a genuine place of authenticity, which makes you a natural leader.
+I have witnessed many survivors of workplace bullies turn it around and become even more abundant than their workplace bullies.
 Remind yourself that one day, you’ll be more financially successful and have a more fulfilling career than any co-worker who has tried to sabotage you.
 It can and will happen.

 Approach your superiors first with your ideas rather than your co-workers, who might be competing with you (unless, of course, your boss is the workplace bully taking credit for your ideas).
 If any co-workers attempt to ask you what you’ve been thinking about when it comes to a certain project, be brief in your responses or pretend you have not yet given it much thought.
 Do not allow people to talk about your ideas as if they were their own.
 Be the first to speak at any meeting when ideas are discussed, to ensure that you stake your claim.